ryanorsinger/intro-to-machine-learning-workshop/handout.md

 ### 5 things you will get from today's workshop
 1. An introduction to the Codeup experience
 2. Overview of Data Science
-3. Intro to popular data science libraries and methods in Python
+3. Lesson and hands-on exercises with creating a linear regression
 4. Instructional materials and your own copies of the prepared learning environments
 5. Homework to continue your learning

 ### The five questions Data Science can answer
 1. How many or how much of something?
 What will sales be next year?
 2. Which category does this thing belong to: Is this A or B?
 3. What groups?
-Does grouping things provide additional insight?
+Is there a clustering of the data that tells a story?
 Who are our best customers?
 4. Is this weird?
 Anomaly detection like looking for fraudulent transactions
 5. What should we do next?
 Infer likely outcomes